smkartik/datarail.github.io/README.md

 ### Datarail repositories
 For the upcoming Datarail tutorial (5/31/2018), we will be drawing on code from three repositoires.
 Follow the steps below to install these packages on your computer.
 1. Open the terminal on Mac or bash on Windows
 2. Type the commands below in the given order.
 Press `Enter` after each command.
+(Or paste the whole block and press `Enter`).
   ```
   mkdir git_repos
   cd git_repos